-Subject to the Farm Credit Act, and the Association's Bylaws and Capitalization Plan, the Association's Board of Directors may authorize the distribution of Association earnings in the form of a patronage distribution.
+Subject to the Farm Credit Act and the Association's Bylaws and Capitalization Plan, the Association's Board of Directors may authorize the distribution of Association earnings in the form of a patronage distribution.
 Patronage distributions are made in the following year and may be made in cash or allocated surplus or any combination, as long as the cash portion is at least 20 percent.
 Beginning in 2002, patronage distributions have been 100 percent in cash.
 Earnings not distributed are retained as unallocated surplus.

-For December 31, 2020, 2019 and 2018, patronage distribution payable was \$7.577 million, \$6.803 million and \$6.101 million, respectively.
-In October 2018, the Association paid out \$1.848 million in a special mid-year patronage payment.
-The combined patronage rate was 1.20 percent of the average daily balance of originated loans for 2020, 1.15 percent of the average daily balance of originated loans for 2019, and 1.30 percent of the average daily balance of originated loans for 2018.
-Patronage of approximately \$7.6 million in total will be paid to members for 2020.
-As of March 9, 2021, \$4.1 million has gone out to members through ACH, checks for the remainder will be mailed March 19, 2021.
-The Association had no allocated surplus as of December 31, 2020, 2019 and 2018.
+For December 31, 2021, 2020 and 2019, patronage distribution payable was \$9.090 million, \$7.577 million and \$6.803 million, respectively.
+The combined patronage rate was 1.50 percent of the average daily balance of originated loans for 2021, 1.20 percent of the average daily balance of originated loans for 2020, and 1.15 percent of the average daily balance of originated loans for 2019.
+Patronage of approximately \$9.1 million in total will be paid to members for 2021.
+As of February 24, 2022 patronage has been disbursed to members.
+The Association had no allocated surplus as of December 31, 2021, 2020 and 2019.